soerenbe/django-export-download/README.md

 # Dokumentation

 ## Class Options
-Here is a more complex example that includes
+Here is a more complex example that includes several `Resources` and different file formats.
+It also is a example how to use `django-export-download` with `django-filter` and `django-tables2`.
 ```python

 import django_tables2 as table